ropensci/rfishbase/cran-comments.md

 Dear CRAN Maintainers,

-This release provides a faster backend and resolves numerous minor bugs, as documented in NEWS.md.
+This release resolves the issue regarding staged installs in R-devel as flagged by CRAN.
+This also fixes a minor bug in common_names() function.

 Sincerely,